 There are numerous forms of silicones used in cosmetic products, particularly leave-on skincare products and all manner of hair-care products.
 Common forms of silicone are cyclopentasiloxane and cyclohexasiloxane; other forms include various types of dimethicone and phenyl trimethicone.

-Claims that silicones in any form cause or worsen acne have not been substantiated in published research, nor have reports that silicones are irritating or “suffocate” skin.
+Claims that silicones in any form cause or worsen skin concerns have not been substantiated in published research, nor have reports that silicones are sensitizing to or “suffocate” skin.
 Almost all of these claims are either myths or based on anecdotal evidence, which isn’t the best way to determine the safety or efficacy of any cosmetic ingredient.
 How do we know that silicones don’t suffocate skin?
 Because of their molecular properties they are at the same time porous and resistant to air.
 Think of silicones in a skincare formula like the covering of a tea bag.
 When you steep the tea bag in water the tea and all of its antioxidant properties are released.

 Silicones remain on the surface of your skin and the other ingredients it’s mixed with “steep” through.
 All ingredients must be suspended in some base formula; some of the ingredients remain on the surface, some are absorbed.
 The intent is for the “actives” to get through.

 The unique molecular structure of silicones (large molecules with wide spaces between each molecule) allows them to form a permeable barrier and also explains why silicones rarely feel heavy or occlusive, although they offer protection against moisture loss.